doerte/doerte.github.com/cv/index.md

 ---------------------------------

 - Chair of the PhD Student Council of the Graduate School of Humanities (University of Groningen): January 2010 until January 2011
-- Chair of the CLCG PhD-student Board & Representative of PhD-students in the CLCG Advisory Council (University of Groningen): since January 2010
+- Representative of PhD candidates in the CLCG Advisory Council (University of Groningen): January 2010 until February 2011
-- Member of the CLCG PhD-student Board (University of Groningen): since September 2009
 - Co-organizer of the 30th TABU Dag, an annual linguistic conference in Groningen: June 2009
 - Organization of the CLCG Graduate Student Meeting (University of Groningen): September 2008, 2009 and 2010
 - Secretary of the Neurolinguistics Research Group (University of Groningen): September 2008 until January 2010